-2.1 Word-level redundancy rates across ZDNet whiteboard presentations (WP), the spontaneous brainstorming (SP) session, and the photo annotation (PA) 2.2 discussions 27 instances are sequential (left), with no overlap between handwriting (W) and speech (S).
+2.1 Word-level redundancy rates across ZDNet whiteboard presentations (WP), the spontaneous brainstorming (SP) session, and the photo annotation (PA) 2.2 Temporal categories by precedence (for ZDNet corpus).
+Note that 24% of 27 instances are sequential (left), with no overlap between handwriting (W) and speech (S).
 30 2.3 Percent of tokens and types common to a Number of Shared Presentations.
 Percent of handwritten (HW) types commonly shared is also given, as well as the average number of HW types (Avg.
-HW) per presentation 33 2.4 Top 10 word types ranked by tf - idf weight (WGHT) for three presentations from the ZDNet corpus.
-Key: RH = Handwritten and Redundantly spoken, TF = Term Frequency, DF = Document Frequency, $TFW = TF - idf$ Weights.
+HW) per presentation 33 2.4 Top 10 word types ranked by tf - idf weight (WGHT) for three presentations from the ZDNet corpus Key: BH = Handwritten and Bedundantly spoken TF = Term Frequency, DF = Document Frequency, $TFW = TF - idf$ Weights.
 37 4.1 MNVR OOV Speech Recognition test set statistics (scored on best-of-5 output) 83 4.2 MNVR Unimodal OOV Speech Recognition (scored on best-of-5 output). $\ .$ 84 4.3 MNVR Unimodal Handwriting (HW) letter recognition statistics.
 (Scored on best scoring handwriting alternative) 86 4.4 MNVR Phone recognition via unimodal (UM) Handwriting (HW) using Letter-to-Sound (LTS) rules over handwriting letters.
 (Scored on top 5 alternatives).
 86 4.5 MNVR Phone recognition via multimodal (MM) Speech + Handwriting (SHW) using Letter-to-Sound (LTS) rules over handwriting, and Sound-to- Letter (STL) rules over speech phone sequences.
 (Scored on top 5 speech and handwriting alternatives) 87 4.6 Summary result for MNVR tests.
 The statistics reported in this section are in the middle (in black font), while the related statistics of a smaller earlier test and of a somewhat larger follow-up test are shown in gray font.
 In the Test set size column the second number represents the number of test subjects (e.g. 100/3 means 100 test instances from 3 subjects).
 Note that in all the tests the author was one of the listed subjects 89